 Well.
-Reading skills for high school students need taught.
+Reading skills for high school students need to be taught.

 That is not the situation I always find.
 Sometimes, I wish I were a reading specialist.
 I know that other ELA teachers probably face the same questions I have.